Green Engineering Academy & Robotics (GEARS)

-Using Python® as a primary tool, students explore and become inspired by career paths that utilize computing, discover tools that foster creativity and collaboration, and use what they’ve learned to tackle challenges like app development and simulation.
+Learning Python as a primary coding language, but also dabbling in block based coding and other languages, students explore and become inspired by career paths that utilize computing, discover tools that foster creativity and collaboration, and use what they’ve learned to tackle challenges like app development and simulation.
 This course is endorsed by the College Board, giving students the opportunity to take the AP CSP exam for college credit.

 Computer Science Applications (AP - CSA) * Fulfills Mathematics/Computer Science - C in UC/CSU system A-G

 Students collaborate to create original solutions to problems of their own choosing by designing and implementing user interfaces and Web-based databases, as well as creating a game for their friends or an app to serve a real need in their community.
 This course is endorsed by the College Board, giving students the opportunity to take the AP CSA exam for college credit.